epxlabs/epx-vue/frontend/static/blog_posts/2016-10-25-stripe-clojure-blog-post.markdown

 ## Getting started with the library

 Today we will show the basic process of creating a test customer using the [stripe-clojure](https://github.com/prachetasp/stripe-clojure) library.
 We will also run through the process of creating a subscription and processing payments.
-When testing the library it is important to use the Test API key so that no real payments are processed.
+When testing the library it is important to use the test API key so that no real payments are processed.

 *********************